1coderookie/KobraGoNeoInsights/docs/calibration.md

 As there are many things being worth mentioned and I can't cover and explain all of them, I'll just talk about a few which seem to be the most crucial ones beginners might not be aware of, especially with these printers.

 I'll divide this section into two parts: the section "Printer Calibration" and "Other Calibration".

 - The section "Printer Calibration" will cover the calibration of the hardware itself.
 It's absolutely necessary that everything is set up correctly and that you take care about some specific topics to get a reliable machine.
 Please refer to the belonging sections of the chapter "Hardware" as well for further information.
 - The section "Other Calibration" will cover calibration procedures that need to be done for tuning in the printer itself, like dialing in the z-offset.

-There are many websites and YouTube guides out there to find which are already covering this wide topic of calibration, so I'd recommend to do a little research by your own.
+Besides those steps being mentioned in the section "Other Calibration" (yet), you also have to do other calibrations as well for e.g. finding the correct printing temperature for your specific filament and so on.
+There are many websites and YouTube guides out there to find which are already covering this wide topic of calibrations and give way more detailed instructions for certain calibrations though, so I'd recommend to do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the following section.

 For further sources of information also check out the chapter ["Further Sources"](further_sources.md).